inria-thoth/GraphiT/README.md

 cd experiments
 python visu_attention.py --idx-sample 10
 ```
-To visualize Nitrothiophene-formamidebenzene, choose 10 for the sample index.
+To visualize Nitrothiopheneamide-methylbenzene, choose 10 as sample index.
-To visualize Aminofluoranthene, choose 2003 for the sample index.
+To visualize Aminofluoranthene, choose 2003 as sample index.
-If you want to test for other samples (i.e, other indexes), you can make sure that the model correctly predicts mutagenicity (class 0) for this sample.
+If you want to test for other samples (i.e, other indexes), make sure that the model correctly predicts mutagenicity (class 0) for this sample.